Gasoline: Gasoline exhaust

 The exhaust gas generated by burning gasoline is harmful to both the environment and to human health.
-After CO is inhaled into the human body, it readily combines with hemoglobin in the blood, and its affinity is 300 times that of oxygen.
-Therefore, the hemoglobin in the lungs combines with CO instead of oxygen, causing the human body to be hypoxic, causing headaches, dizziness, vomiting, and other poisoning symptoms.
+After CO is inhaled into the human body, it readily combines with haemoglobin in the blood, and its affinity is 300 times that of oxygen.
+Therefore, the haemoglobin in the lungs combines with CO instead of oxygen, causing the human body to be hypoxic, causing headaches, dizziness, vomiting, and other poisoning symptoms.
 In severe cases, it may lead to death.

 Hydrocarbons only affect the human body when their concentration is quite high, and their toxicity level depends on the chemical composition.
 The hydrocarbons produced by incomplete combustion include alkanes, aromatics, and aldehydes.
-Among them, a concentration of methane and ethane over 35 g/m3 will cause loss of consciousness or suffocation, a concentration of pentane and hexane over 45 g/m3 will have an anesthetic effect, and aromatic hydrocarbons will have more serious effects on health, blood toxicity, neurotoxicity, and cancer.
-If the concentration of benzene exceeds 40 ppm, it can cause leukemia, and xylene can cause headache, dizziness, nausea, and vomiting.
+Among them, a concentration of methane and ethane over 35 g/m3 will cause loss of consciousness or suffocation, a concentration of pentane and hexane over 45 g/m3 will have an anaesthetic effect, and aromatic hydrocarbons will have more serious effects on health, blood toxicity, neurotoxicity, and cancer.
+If the concentration of benzene exceeds 40 ppm, it can cause leukaemia, and xylene can cause headache, dizziness, nausea, and vomiting.
 Human exposure to large amounts of aldehydes can cause eye irritation, nausea, and dizziness.
 In addition to carcinogenic effects, long-term exposure can cause damage to the skin, liver, kidneys, and cataracts.

 After NO_{x} enters the alveoli, it has a severe stimulating effect on the lung tissue.
 It can irritate the conjunctiva of the eyes, cause tearing, and cause pink eyes.
 It also has a stimulating effect on the nose, pharynx, throat, and other organs.
 It can cause acute wheezing, breathing difficulties, red eyes, sore throat, and dizziness causing poisoning.
 Fine particulates are also dangerous to health.